tudelft/AE4353-Y24/README.md

 ## Usage
 To use this project, follow the steps below:

+> 💡 Windows users should do the steps 0-2 in WSL2.

+0. If you do not have a ssh key under `$HOME/.git`, follow the [steps](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create a key pair and upload to Github.

 1. Ensure your Git credentials are available in DevContainers by configuring them according to the guidelines provided [here](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials#_using-ssh-keys).
 This will allow seamless access to repositories without repeated authentication prompts while working inside DevContainers.

 2. Clone the repository and create a private mirror by following the steps outlined [here](private_repo.md).
 This will help you set up a secure, private copy of the repository for your use.